 Virgil Abloh is credited as the Art Director for Kanye West’s 2010 album, My Beautiful Dark Twisted Fantasy.
 The designer was the one who picked artist George Condo to paint several different covers for West.
 One cover, which featured a nude phoenix with no arms, was supposedly banned by Walmart and had to be substituted with the ballerina painting we all know today.
 In Abloh’s Figures of Speech book, Condo said that “Virgil makes things happen, intrinsically knowing that his talent is to move into an electric field and create a transcendent art experience for our people.”

-Abloh is also credited as an Creative Director in the credits of ASAP Rocky’s debut album Long.Live.ASAP.
+Abloh was also credited as an creative director in the credits of ASAP Rocky’s debut album, Long.Live.ASAP.
 The actual cover art was designed by DONDA member Joe Perez.
 However, Abloh conceived the idea for the “Fashion Killa” video and also developed set designs for Rocky’s early shows leading up to the album’s release.
 “Fashion Killa” was the first music video that Abloh ever worked on.
-Abloh also served as the Creative Director for Big Sean’s Dark Sky Paradise, G.O.O.D Music’s Cruel Summer, 2 Chainz’ Based on a T.R.U.
-Story, and Pusha T’s My Name Is My Name.
+Abloh also served as the creative director for Big Sean’s Dark Sky Paradise, G.O.O.D Music’s Cruel Summer, 2 Chainz’ Based on a T.R.U.
+Story, and Pusha-T’s My Name Is My Name.

-Abloh’s work for Yeezus is likely his most iconic album cover to date.
-Made in collaboration with Justin Saunders, Joe Perez, Matthew M. Williams, and Kanye West, the Yeezus cover went through many different iterations before landing on its super minimalist design.
-According to the Figures of Speech book, ten different designers helped make the cover and George Condo even submitted a sculpture.
-After visiting a popular New York City magazine shop–Printed Matter–Abloh conceived the idea of making something that looked like a handmade collage with tape and paper cutouts.
+Yeezus is likely the most iconic album cover Abloh worked on.
+Made in collaboration with Justin Saunders, Joe Perez, Matthew M. Williams, and Kanye West, the Yeezus cover went through many different iterations before landing on its super-minimalist design.
+According to the Figures of Speech book, 10 different designers helped make the cover, and George Condo even submitted a sculpture.
+After visiting a popular New York City magazine shop—Printed Matter—Abloh conceived the idea of making something that looked like a handmade collage with tape and paper cutouts.
 This led to a clear case cover with just a simple red piece of tape, which Abloh described as an “open casket” that marked the death of the physical CD format.

 ‘Luv Is Rage 2’

-The cover for Lil Uzi Vert’s debut studio album Luv is Rage 2, is another memorable cover from Abloh which features Off-White branded tape running across it.
+The cover for Lil Uzi Vert’s debut studio album, Luv is Rage 2, is another memorable cover from Abloh, featuring Off-White branded tape running across it.
 In an interview with Fader, Abloh said he was asked to creative direct Lil Uzi Vert’s project in “the final hours.
 “One of the pillars of my design aesthetic is showing the process.
-That way a whole generation of kids will see themselves in the work, and do the work themselves, too,” Abloh told Fader.
+That way a whole generation of kids will see themselves in the work, and do the work themselves, too,” Abloh said.
 “That cover is pretty much a readymade example.
 You feel like you can peel it off, and that was important to me.
 The collaboration reads itself.
 The same way the Nike shoes—you look at them and you can almost feel like you can do it yourself or you can see the handmade feel in it.”
 Abloh also directed his second music video, “XO Tour Llif3,” for Uzi as well.

 ‘Pray For Paris’